 Ken re-entered filmmaking full-time after meeting Jason Reed and Jeremy Nelson during the development of the acclaimed documentary Tell My Story.
 Their collaboration became the foundation of Oak Hollow Studios and the TLAH Creative Collective, which the trio now operate together — blending film, music, and innovative storytelling into one creative ecosystem represented by BMG Production Music.

-• Jem ia luminary in the world of art and music, was born and raised in the vibrant city of San Francisco.
+Jem is a luminary in the world of art and music, was born and raised in the vibrant city of San Francisco.
 His artistic journey began at the tender age of eight with the violin and piano, and by middle school, he had taken up the trumpet, earning the affectionate moniker ‘Hot Lips Nelson.’
 His creative prowess was evident even in high school when he was selected to intern with the renowned artist and designer Anthony Duquette, contributing to the transformation of the SF People’s Temple into an immersive art exhibit.

 Jeremy’s formal musical education commenced at the prestigious School of the Arts in San Francisco, where he excelled as a trombonist in an award-winning music program.
 In 1989, he embarked on a European tour with the Oakland Youth Orchestra, further honing his craft and expanding his artistic horizons.